matrix-org/matrix.org/jekyll/_posts/guides/2018-05-24-privacy_notice.md

 ## 2.10 Who Else Has Access to My Data?

-We host the majority the Service in [UpCloud](https://www.upcloud.com/) data centres.
+We host the majority of the Service in [UpCloud](https://www.upcloud.com/) data centres.
 Here’s [UpCloud’s privacy policy](https://www.upcloud.com/blog/updated-terms-privacy-policy-gdpr/).
 UpCloud controls physical access to their locations.

 We store some files shared through the Service on Amazon Web Services (AWS).
 Amazon employees have access to this data.
 Here’s [Amazon’s privacy policy](http://aws.amazon.com/privacy/).
 Amazon controls physical access to their locations.